Talvarez2/ToDoApp_Django/README.md

 # ToDoApp_Django

-This is a small To DO App I builted with [Django](https://www.djangoproject.com/) for to practise my web developing skills.
+This is a small To DO App I builted with [Django](https://www.djangoproject.com/) to practise my web developing skills.

 ## Prerequisites:
 * PostgreSQL